-Length: Generally, M.A. theses should be between 72 000 - 108 000 characters (including spaces).
+Length: Generally, M.A. theses should be between 40 and 60 standard A4 pages in length.
+A standard A4 page corresponds to 1800 characters of text (including spaces); so the length translates into 72 000-108 000 characters (including spaces) or about 12 000-18 000 words.
 This accounts for the main body of the thesis, including footnotes.
 It does not cover the bibliography and appendices.
 We encourage precision, clarity and relevance in philosophical writing and so for this reason shorter, well edited theses are preferred.
 However, those working on especially historical topics, and hence those who may need to reproduce large chunks of textual evidence in their theses, may feel it necessary to write a longer thesis.
 If a student is writing on such a topic, their supervisor may grant them an extension on their word limit.
-The maximum length, for such students, is 144 000 characters, including spaces.
+The maximum length, for such students, is 80 standard A4 pages (i.e. 144 000 characters, including spaces or about 24 000 words).
+The title page must state the number of characters (including spaces) of the main body of the thesis.
+If a thesis does not conform to these rules concerning length it will impact the grade in a negative way.

-Submission: The M.A. thesis will be submitted as four bounded non-digital copies as well as in the form of a pdf file.
-The pdf file needs to be sent to the coordinator of the
+Submission: The M.A. thesis will be submitted as two bounded non-digital copies as well as in the form of a pdf file.
+The pdf file needs to be sent to the coordinator of the Institute of Philosophy and Semiotics (ruth.jurjo@ut.ee).
+If the thesis has no summary in

-Institute of Philosophy and Semiotics (ruth.jurjo@ut.ee).
-If the thesis has no summary in Estonian, then the thesis title in Estonian needs to be provided and sent to the coordinator as well.
-Out of the non-digital copies, one copy must be hard bound, the other three can have a soft cover.
-One softcover copy will be returned to the student after the defense.
+Estonian, then the thesis title in Estonian needs to be provided and sent to the coordinator as well.
+Out of the non-digital copies, one copy must be hard bound, the other can have a soft cover.
 Well in advance of the submission deadline, students should ensure that they know where they can get their theses bound and how long binding will take so that they do not risk missing the submission deadline.